 ScenarioQ is a versatile scenarios quiz game that can be played over webinar and adapted to your content.

-Control Panel is an interactive team game that introduces and demonstrates the impact of contextual factors on human performance.
+Control Panel is an interactive team game that introduces and demonstrates the impact of contextual factors such as design and distraction on human performance.

 of training participants found our games more enjoyable than traditional training (n=76)